BLE-LTER/ble-handbook/handbook.md

 <a id="our-metabase-implementation"></a>
 ### Our metabase implementation

-We're using a Postgres instance on An's machine (IP address 10.157.18.129, computer number for IT purposes CRWR-D08182).
+We're using a Postgres instance on Tim's machine.

-To connect:
-Host: 10.157.18.129
-Port: 5432
-Database: ble_metabase
-User:
-Password:

-To enable Tim to connect, we had to work with ITG.
-They set up a firewall policy for An's computer which opens TCP port 5432 for just the CWE general network (10.157.18.0/24).
-They then ran a gpupdate on An's computer.

 #### Roles: Users/Groups || Permissions